Welcome to the IPIS Open Data page. IPIS publishes a growing number of datasets as Open Data. Here, you can find out how to access and use them.

 Open Data License

-The data we publish is available under the ‘Open Data Commons Attribution License (ODC-BY) v1.0’ license, which basically only requires a correct attribution to IPIS every time you use our data – see the full license and the human-readable summary.
+The data we publish is available under the ‘Open Data Commons Attribution License (ODC-BY) v1.0’ license, which basically requires a correct attribution to IPIS every time you use our data – see the full license and the human-readable summary.

 Other Open Source initiatives at IPIS

 For some of our webmaps, we’ve published much of underlying code to our GitHub.
-Our intent for doing this is to inspire and help other people and organisations with similar projects.
+Our intent is to inspire and help other people and organisations with similar projects.
 By making the code accessible, we stimulate reuse and help create and open community.
 Feel free to take a look!
 Also, we organise Mapathons from time to time to contribute to OpenStreetMap.